Welcome to Eagle's Landing Christian Academy, where we have been empowering students to impact the world since 1970.

 THE SUPPORT NETWORK

 ELCA offers a network of specific staff members to whom students can go if they wish to talk about a mental health issue.
 This list is not exhaustive.
 Students can go to any person within the school to discuss psychological/emotional/spiritual issues.
 Notwithstanding, this network provides adults on campus who are available to assist as needed.
 Predominantly, these individuals will connect the student with resources in which the focus is prevention, intervention, positive development, and regular communication between school and families.
-More importantly, though, the goal is to glorify God.
+Most importantly, though, the goal of this network is to glorify God.
 He is the Wonderful Counselor (Isaiah 9:6), Great Healer (Psalm 103:3), Eternal Helper (John 14:16) Restorer of the Broken-hearted (Psalm 147:3) and Keeper of Perfect Peace (Isaiah 26:3).
 Our staff is committed to assisting our students and their families by pointing them to the only ONE who can truly meet their needs.
 Through these resources, the focus is prevention, intervention, positive development, and regular communication between school and families.

 Members of the Support Network represent a school-wide commitment to improve mental health recognition and to provide beneficial resources in supporting students who are experiencing stress, anxiety, depression, or eating disorders.
 We are excited to discover more ways to impact our students to ensure their positive well-being.

 ELCA does not tolerate bullying, harassment, or intimidation of any sort.
 Principals and the school counselor will thoroughly assess and intervene any such suspicions.
 Many preventative efforts are made through our Kingdom Educational foundation and Biblical Worldview approach to behavioral expectations.
 Our chapel services, Unity Counsel, Student government accountability groups, and more each promote proper treatment of others.
 Any deviation is quickly identified and addressed.